sunshine-protocol/monetary-futarchy/README.md

 ### staking derivatives will add complexity

 Another thing to consider is the liquidity of the funds staked by validators.
 If the funds are indefinitely locked up, they'll probably be used in a derivatives market soon enough.
 There will probably also be validator insurance markets.
 All of these markets will be open to all DOT holders, thereby adding complexity to an already very complicated system.
-Side (*synthetic*) bets subsidize the underlying, but also increase the systemic risk of the system.
+Side (*synthetic*) bets subsidize the underlying, but also increase systemic risk.